xynehq/jaf/docs/adk-layer.md

 └─────────────────┘    └─────────────────┘    └─────────────────┘
 ```

-Each module provides pure functional interfaces that compose naturally with each other and FAF's core systems.
+Each module provides pure functional interfaces that compose naturally with each other and JAF's core systems.

 ## Core Components